A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 The Desert Bighorn: Its Life History, Ecology And Management by Gale Monson and Lowell Sumner (1980).
 There is quite simply nothing else around that can tell you anywhere near as much about desert sheep, by anywhere near so distinguished a crew of authors.

-William Morden
+William J Morden

 Across Asia's Snows And Deserts

-Across Asia's Snows And Deserts by William Morden (1928) describes a sporting expedition in 1926 which covers Srinagar, Gilgit, Kashgar, Siberia and Peking.
+Across Asia's Snows And Deserts by William J Morden (1928) describes a sporting expedition in 1926 which covers Srinagar, Gilgit, Kashgar, Siberia and Peking.
 Morden's account of an expedition undertaken with James Lippitt Clark to Asia to collect specimens for the American Museum of Natural History.
 They searched for Marco Polo sheep (Ovis poli), hunted roe, gazelle and ibex in the Tian Shan.
 The expedition travelled along the Mongolian border and were captured, imprisoned, tortured and then released, finally making their way into Siberia and ending their journey in China.

 Dermot Norris

-Kashmir The Switzerland Of India by Dermot Norris (1943) 'A Descriptive Guide with Chapters on Ski-ing and Mountaineering, Large and Small Game Shooting, Fishing etc.' This is one of the few guides to list all mountain game hunted in Kashmir - sheep, ibex, markhor and bear.
+Kashmir: The Switzerland Of India by Dermot Norris (1943) 'A Descriptive Guide with Chapters on Ski-ing and Mountaineering, Large and Small Game Shooting, Fishing etc.' This is one of the few guides to list all mountain game hunted in Kashmir - sheep, ibex, markhor and bear.

-John Nicholas Price Wood
+Captain John Nicholas Price Wood

 Charles Radclyffe